JuantMartinez17/TheMovieVerse/README.md

 ## Functionalities
 - **User Registration and Login (if applicable)**
-- **Resource Viewing**: Users can view a list of items (e.g., products, movies, etc.).
+- **Resource Viewing**: Users can view a list of items.
 - **API Interaction**: The frontend communicates with the backend to perform CRUD operations (Create, Read, Update, Delete).
-- **Pagination and Search**: Implementation of pagination and search functionalities.
-- **Validations**: Using Zod to ensure input data is correct and secure.
+- **Validations**: Using Zod in the backend and yup in the frontend to ensure input data is correct and secure.